Holy Year or holy mess, Vatican and Rome begin dash to 2025 Jubilee with papal bull, construction

+Pope Francis presided over a ceremony in the atrium of St. Peter's Basilica for the reading of the papal bull, or official edict, that laid out his vision for a year of hope: He asked for gestures of solidarity for the poor, prisoners, migrants and Mother Nature.

+“Hope is needed by God’s creation, gravely damaged and disfigured by human selfishness,” Francis said in a vigil service afterward.
+“Hope is needed by those peoples and nations who look to the future with anxiety and fear.”

-Pope Francis will preside over a ceremony in St. Peter's Basilica for the formal reading of the papal bull, or official edict, that lays out the spiritual theme of hope for the year.
-The event also kicks off the final seven-month dash of preparations and public works projects to be completed by Dec.
-24, when Francis opens the basilica's Holy Door and formally inaugurates the Jubilee.
+The pomp-filled event, attended by cardinals, bishops and ordinary faithful, kicked off the final seven-month dash of preparations and public works projects to be completed by Dec.
+24, when Francis opens the basilica’s Holy Door and formally inaugurates the Jubilee.

+In a novelty, Francis announced in the papal bull that he would also open a Holy Door in a prison "as a sign inviting prisoners to look to the future with hope and a renewed sense of confidence."

 For the Vatican, the Holy Year is a centuries-old tradition of the faithful making pilgrimages to Rome to visit the tombs of Saints Peter and Paul, and receiving indulgences for the forgiveness of their sins in the process.
 For the city of Rome, it's a chance to take advantage of some 4 billion euros ($4.3 billion) in public funds to carry out long-delayed projects to lift the city out of years of decay and neglect.